Details About the Calculation of ASVAB Scores

 has performed as good as or better than 90% of the representative

 sample.
 And the scores are then grouped into AFQT categories (http://official-asvab.com/understand_rec.htm).

 The total ASVAB scores further grouped into various clusters or lines are used for the classification of selected candidates into appropriate job functions.
 The AFQT score criteria and ASVAB line score requirements are different for the various branches like army, navy, air force, marines, and the coast guard.
 For more information, refer to the respective armed force branch website, or refer to: http://official-asvab.com/military_rec.htm.

-Here is a list of important pointers to the ASVAB calculator:
+Here is a list of important points to remember in this regard:

-- The ASVAB calculator equalizes any differences in the nature and methods of administration, thereby ensuring that the scores mean the same across all its versions.
+- The way the scores are calculated equalizes any differences in the nature and methods of administration, thereby ensuring that the scores mean the same across all its versions.